Karatoya River: Etymology

-The name of the river is a combination of two Sanskrit words: kar (hand) and toa (water).
+The name of the river is a combination of two Vedic Sanskrit words: क॒र (kará) meaning "hand" (as an instrument of action) and तोय॑ (tóya) meaning "water".

 Course

-The Karatoya, known as the Phuljhur, rises in the Baikunthapur jungles in the extreme north-west of Jalpaiguri district (West Bengal, India) and forms for some distance the boundary between Dinajpur and Rangpur districts.
+The Karatoya, known as the Phuleshwari which sources in the ᤘᤠᤖᤰ (Vārak) tāl ("lake" in Nepali) of Himalayas in Nepal, rises in the Baikunthapur forests in the extreme north-west of Jalpaiguri district (West Bengal, India) and forms for some distance the boundary between Dinajpur and Rangpur districts in Bangladesh.
 It then meanders through Rangpur and Bogura.
 In the south of Bogura district, it receives the Halhalia and the united stream is then known as the Phuljhur.
 It leaves Bogura at the Chanda kona and flowing in a southerly direction past Raiganj and Shujapur is joined by the Ichhamati at Nalka.
 The Phuljhur then flows south past the important village of Ullapara, a few miles below which it joins the Hurasagar at Narnia after a course of about 40 mi in this district.
 After this junction, it takes the name of the Hurasagar and passing close by Shazadpur and Hera joins the Jamuna near Bera.